0cjs/sedoc/git/github.md

 GitHib creates "invisible" branches for pull requests.
 Doing a `git fetch origin pull/###/head` will leave the `FETCH_HEAD` set to the head of a branch for the code for that PR.

+### Forked Repos

+Forked repos have many restrictions:
+- A fork of a private repo must remain private.
+- A private fork (XXX and public?) cannot be transferred to another user/org.

 GitHub Markdown Rendering